NVIDIA/ncore/docs/README.md

 ## Building and Viewing

-NCORE's documentation is sphinx-based.
+NCore's documentation is sphinx-based.
 A HTML version of the documentation can be build using

 ```
 bazel build //docs:ncore